Status

 An important part of our work on this project is developing technical and engineering options for crossing the Macintyre River floodplain.

 We developed a detailed flood model of the Macintyre floodplain catchment area, using data from many different sources.
-It is based on existing flood modelling information which was developed by the Biodiversity, Conservation and Science Directorate of DPE.
+It is based on existing flood modelling information which was developed by the Biodiversity, Conservation and Science Directorate of the Department of Planning and Environment (DPE).
 The model also considers predicted future impacts from climate change.

 Since August 2018, our project team has met with landowners whose properties were surveyed for historic flood markers to validate the Macintyre flood model.
 Feedback has generally been that it reflects existing flood behaviour, however we will continue to review the model as we progress.